esteechenyiwei/WUCCWEBSITE/README.md

 Added icons for About page's intro section.

 Worked on the Committee page.
 Formatted the html and css files for easy addition and editing of member photos and names/positions.
 (Easier for future maintenance)

+2020/01/02

+Worked on the Client page, finished making the title section and added "Become a Client" panel.